JayBrown/MacUpdate-Menu/README.md

 # MacUpdate Menu

- BitBar plugin to display latest MacUpdate releases (macOS)
+**BitBar plugin for macOS to display the latest MacUpdate releases**